 Why "generic GPT" can't write your next email

-So you can use AI software to write all your emails, or so it seems.
-The premise is simple: copy-paste the email you got, add “write a reply,” and the GPT spits out a passable response with plenty of em-dashes, sharp transitions, and scattered phrasing.
+You can use AI software to write all your emails, or so it seems.
+The premise is simple: copy-paste the email you received, add “write a reply,” and the GPT spits out a passable response with plenty of unnecessary flourishes and generic phrasing.

-If you want to go the extra mile, you even provide some context.
+If you want to go the extra mile, you provide some context.
 “Write me a reply that gives them a distribution plan for the materials they need,” or whatever.
-Then you get a reply with the context you asked for, still plenty of em-dashes, and a [hey name] that you may embarrassingly forget to remove.
+Then you get a reply with the context you asked for, still generic language, and a placeholder that you might embarrassingly forget to customize.

-Yes, you could provide this context in the prompt, but is that more worthwhile than just writing an email?
+Yes, you could provide extensive context in the prompt, but is that more worthwhile than writing an email yourself?
 If not, then what’s the point?
-Just do it yourself, it’ll almost certainly be better written and take the same amount of time.
+Writing it yourself will almost certainly be better and take the same amount of time.

-This isn’t efficiency, it’s just outsourcing the first draft to a system that has no idea what you’re talking about.
-The time you spend correcting AI-generated content often exceeds what you’d spend just writing from scratch with full knowledge of the context.
-Instead of delegating the task, all you’re really doing is outsourcing the guesswork.
+This isn’t efficiency.
+It’s outsourcing the first draft to a system that has no idea what you’re talking about.
+The time you spend correcting AI-generated content often exceeds what you’d spend writing from scratch with full knowledge of the context.
+Instead of delegating the task, you’re outsourcing the guesswork.

 This leaves you with the burden of extensive editing and refinement.
-And so, instead of enhancing productivity, they introduce a new form of labor, editing the AI output, which is in itself a time-consuming task.
+Instead of enhancing productivity, generic AI introduces a new form of labor: editing AI output, which is itself time-consuming.

 Why contextual AI fixes the problem

-Generic LLMs, despite their impressive capabilities, are trained on everything except you and your specific circumstances.
-Without access to your personal and business context, these systems don’t genuinely compose, they merely generate plausible text based on patterns that they’ve observed elsewhere.
+Generic language models, despite their impressive capabilities, are trained on everything except you and your specific circumstances.
+Without access to your personal and business context, these systems don’t genuinely compose.
+They generate plausible text based on patterns observed elsewhere.

-These models have no access to your most important information sources, such as your email history, documents, CRM data, and customer interactions.
-They also don’t know your brand’s unique voice, tone, and mission.
+These models have no access to your most important information sources: your email history, documents, CRM data, and customer interactions.
+They don’t know your brand’s unique voice, tone, and mission.
+They can’t reference the pricing discussion you had with Jane last week or remember that she prefers Friday afternoon meetings.

-Contextual AI approaches this differently by pulling in your real-time data: your past emails, documents, meeting notes, CRM records, and project histories.
-Instead of guessing based on internet patterns, it adapts to your voice, workflows, and specific situation.
+The solution requires access to the information that matters.
+Contextual AI works by connecting to your actual data: past emails, documents, meeting notes, CRM records, and project histories.
+Rather than guessing based on internet patterns, it adapts to your voice, workflows, and specific situation.

-It doesn’t just generate text; it retrieves relevant information first and then composes something that actually makes sense for your specific situation.
+It doesn’t generate text in a vacuum.
+It retrieves relevant information first and then composes something that makes sense for your specific situation.

 The difference becomes obvious when you compare outputs: